nikstrauss/configs/README.md

 Just a small nice vim config.
 Has relative line numbers, and syntax higlighting.

 ### ranger
 All the standard ranger configs, but with some custumization.
-Has picture previews
+Has picture previews.

+### Oblige
+Configs made by me for the Oblige Doom map generator.